NHS dentists provide all the necessary treatment that you need to keep your mouth, teeth and gums in a healthy condition.

 Depending on what you need to have done, you should only ever be asked to pay one charge for each complete course of treatment, even if you need to visit your dentist more than once to finish it.
 You will not be charged for individual items within the course of treatment.

-This covers an examination, diagnosis (including x-rays), advice on how to prevent future problems, a scale and polish if needed, and application of fluoride varnish or fissure sealant.
+- Band 1 course of treatment – £23.80 This covers an examination, diagnosis (including X-rays), advice on how to prevent future problems, a scale and polish if clinically needed, and preventative care such as the application of fluoride varnish or fissure sealant if appropriate.

-This covers everything listed in Band 1 above, plus any further treatment such as fillings, root canal work or removal of teeth.
+- Band 2 course of treatment – £65.20 This covers everything listed in Band 1 above, plus any further treatment such as fillings, root canal work or removal of teeth but not more complex items covered by Band 3.

 NHS dental treatment is free for: